ooteniya1/resource-estimation/README.md

 For our Todo application, we have the following performance requirements that the application must meet.

 1. **Throughput**: must be able to process minimum 1000 transactions/sec
-2. **Error rate**: 0.04% error rate, which means the application must perform at minimum of 99.96%
+2. **Error rate**: 0.04% error rate, which means the application must perform at a minimum of 99.96%
 3. **Boot-up time**: relatively fast boot time <= 40sec.
 This is neccessary in case there is a need for scaling.
-4. **Concurrent users**: minimum of 1000 users or requests/sec
+4. **Concurrent users**: handle up to 2000 users or requests/sec
-5. **Peak Period Users**: minimum of 4000 users or requests/sec within 1 min windows
+5. **Peak Period Users**: handle up to 4000 users or requests/sec within 1 min windows
-6. **Black Friday Peak Period User**: minimum of 5000 users or requests/sec within 3 min windows
+6. **Black Friday Peak Period User**: handle up to 6000 users or requests/sec within 3 min windows

 One of the ways of setting up your test script is using the Test Script Recorder.
 See the [step-by-step guide](https://jmeter.apache.org/usermanual/jmeter_proxy_step_by_step.html) for more information.